Stellantis Argentina: Stellantis Argentina (2021–present)

 When Stellantis took over Argentine subsidiaries' operations, the company announced that some models would be discontinued, those were Peugeots 308 and 408 and Citroën C4, manufactured in the El Palomar plant that had belonged to Sevel (since 1981) and previously to SAFRAR.
 Those changes were in order to focus on the production of the 208.

 In 2021, Stellantis was the lead manufacturer in South America with a 30% share, with a sales growth of 48% compared with 2020.
 The company also published a list of most selling cars in the region, where Fiat Cronos was the most successful model in Argentina.
 Stellantis also stated that the company expect to release 16 new models between 2022 and 2025.
 That will include 28 restylings and 7 electric and hybrid cars.
 In 2022, Stellantis stated that 70% of its production was exported to other markets, mainly Brazil.

+In May 2026, Stellantis Argentina announced they would discontinue production of Peugeot Partner and its counterpart Citroën Berlingo, both assembled at the plant located in El Palomar, Buenos Aires, which had been produced in Argentina since 1998.
+That decission was based on safety requirements and plant modernization so the subsidiary wanted to focus on vehicles with bio-hybrid technology and more modern global platforms.
+The models will be replaced by similar vehicles manufactured in Brazil.